 Prostate cancer occurs when the cells in the prostate begin to grow uncontrollably.
 Sometimes, prostate cancer develops quickly and spreads to other organs, or metastasizes.
 Most often, prostate cancer spreads to the adrenal gland, bones, liver, and lungs.

 In this article, we explain how prostate cancer spreads and how it affects the body.
 We also look at treatment options for metastatic prostate cancer, and the likely outlook for people with the condition.

 Prostate cancer can spread to local or distant areas of the body.

-- Local metastasis: Prostate cancer with local metastasis means that the cancer has spread to other organs within the pelvis.
-This usually means the local lymph nodes, but can include any organ or structure in the pelvis.
+Prostate cancer with local metastasis means that the cancer has spread to other organs within the pelvis, which usually means the nearby lymph nodes.
+However, this type includes any organ or structure in the pelvis.

-- Distant metastasis: Distant metastasis means that the prostate cancer has spread beyond the pelvis.
-The bones, spine, brain, liver, and lungs are common sites of cancer metastasis.
+Distant metastasis means that prostate cancer has spread beyond the pelvis.
+The bones, brain, liver, and lungs are common sites of cancer metastasis.